 COLORADO SPRINGS — Aerojet Rocketdyne has studied what it would take to replace the Russian-built RD-180 and AJ-26 rocket engines used in the Atlas V and Antares launch vehicles.
 The answer is at least four years, with enough money, said Julie Van Kleeck, Aerojet Rocketdyne vice president for Advanced Space & Launch Systems, when asked what it would take to develop new engines domestically if Russia shuts off the supply over the Crimean crisis.
 “We believe that it can be ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Replacing Russian-Made Atlas, Antares Engines Could Take Four Years".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Replacing Russian-Made Atlas, Antares Engines Could Take Four Years".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.